lkjsxc/lkjsxcnext/README.md

     - content text

 ## Known issues
-- When signed, Once you select a note, you cannot select another note.
+- When signed, Once I select a memo, I cannot select another memo.
 - Polling rate is too low.
 5 seconds is ideal.
-- There is no button to add a note in Explorer
+- There is no button to add a memo in Explorer.
-- There is no button to toggle private/public in Editor
+- There is no button to toggle private/public in Editor.
+A green and gray toggle is preferable.
-- The ratio of Explorer to MainWindow cannot be changed.

 ## Technical Stack